Mahmoudz/Porto/README.md

 Extremely adhering to the single responsibility principle by having a single function per class results in having slim classes, which leads to easier testability.

-In Porto, each component expects the same type of input and output, which makes testing, mocking, and stabbing very simple.
+In Porto, each component expects the same type of input and output, which makes testing, mocking, and stabbing straightforward.

 The Porto structure itself makes writing automated tests a smooth process.
 Each container has a `tests` folder at its root to contain unit tests for its tasks.
 Additionally, each UI folder has a `tests` folder to contain functional tests (for testing each UI separately).